newrelic/serverless-newrelic-lambda-layers/README.md

 ## Requirements

 - [serverless](https://github.com/serverless/serverless) >= 1.34.0
-- Set up the [New Relic AWS Integration](https://docs.newrelic.com/docs/serverless-function-monitoring/aws-lambda-monitoring/get-started/enable-new-relic-monitoring-aws-lambda#enable-process) (only the `newrelic-lambda integrations install` step is required)

 ## Features

+- Installs and configures the New Relic AWS Integration
 - Supports Node.js and Python runtimes (more runtimes to come)
 - No code change required to enable New Relic
 - Bundles New Relic's agent in a single layer